 Developing sustainable municipal waste services

-The capacities of the municipalities, the government and the private sector in the area of waste management, with the inclusion of vulnerable groups, are strengthened.
+The waste management capabilities of Kosovo’s municipalities, government and the private sector are improved with a better inclusion of vulnerable groups.

 The project provides technical knowledge and offers policy as well as organisational advice to the government and municipalities.

 Co-financed by the EU, the GIZ Project in partnership with the Ministry of Environment, Spatial Planning and Infrastructure (MESPI) and Ministry of Administration and Local Government (MLGA), focuses on the following measures:

 - Improving the institutional and legislative framework for waste management in line with EU standards, including extended producer responsibility schemes